-Products of industry, whether byproducts of manufacturing, such as heavy metals and polychlorinated biphenyls (PCBs), or finished products, such as antibiotics, pesticides, herbicides, batteries, fuels, and electronic equipment, are all potential toxins.
-Ground and surface waters used for drinking and fishing, soil used for agriculture purposes, and farmed animals raised with growth/production stimulators are all potential reservoirs of chemicals that can harm human health.
+Products of industry, whether byproducts of manufacturing, such as heavy metals and polychlorinated biphenyls (PCBs), or finished products, such as antibiotics, pesticides, herbicides, batteries, fuels, and electronic equipment, all have the potential to harm human health.
+Ground and surface waters used for drinking and fishing, soil used for agriculture purposes, and farmed animals raised with growth/production stimulators are also potential reservoirs of chemicals that, when consumed, can have short and long-term health consequences.

-Public health agencies and clinicians should educate the public regarding ways to minimize heavy metal exposures.
+Public health agencies and clinicians should educate the public regarding ways to minimize these exposures.
 Known exposures should be discussed immediately with a local poison control authority.
+Primary care physicians may evaluate their patients if concerned about environmental exposures to toxicants.
+Toxicologists may also play a role in assessing adverse effects.

-Elemental mercury is a well-known toxin.
+Elemental mercury has well-known toxic effects.
 Mercury poisoning may cause digestive, respiratory, renal, and neurologic disorders and can be lethal.
 (The phrase “mad as a hatter” refers to neurologic sequelae of mercury exposures in the felt hat industry of the 19th century.)
 Some evidence links mercury to cardiovascular disease.
+Because mercury accumulates in our tissues, including the heart tissue, consumption of this neurotoxin increases the risk for high blood pressure, irregular and increased heart rate, and death from heart attack or stroke.
 Mercury easily crosses the placenta in pregnant women and may cause birth defects, even in the absence of maternal symptoms.
 Mercury toxicity is usually diagnosed by a blood test.
 Chelation is available for acute mercury toxicity.

 Very few vaccines contain thimerosal, a compound that includes mercury.
 Thimerosal-free vaccines have now become standard.
 However, the amount of mercury in vaccines is generally not considered to pose risks.

 Alternatives to amalgam fillings such as resin composites are now the standard of care and do not involve the use of mercury.
 Dental procedures now use mercury only rarely.
-Older dental fillings are not believed to present a health hazard as they have very minimal release of mercury over the course of their use.
 Mercury is used in medical instruments, although less commonly than in the past.

-Mercury is a component of several compounds and is a common environmental pollutant as a result of industrial processes.
-Family physicians may encounter patients who have inhaled elemental mercury from spills at home or in schools, although small exposures are unlikely to lead to toxicity.
+Mercury is a component of and is a common environmental pollutant as a result of industrial processes.
+Primary care physicians may encounter patients who have inhaled elemental mercury from spills at home or in schools, although small exposures are unlikely to lead to toxicity.

 Cadmium, a heavy metal common in the environment, can cause kidney, bone, and lung disease and is considered a “probable carcinogen” by the federal Environmental Protection Agency (EPA).
 Cigarettes are a common source of cadmium exposure.
 Incineration of household waste, particularly batteries, may release cadmium into the atmosphere, and industrial processes such as mining and land applications of sewage sludge can pollute water and air.
 Phosphate fertilizers commonly contain cadmium, and grain and vegetable crops easily absorb the metal through polluted irrigation waters.